synful23/haelu-crud/README.md

 Hi guys, this is a small example of a CRUD system made specifically to fit the assessment for Haelu.

-The system uses a mix of HTML, CSS, PHP/Javascript, MySQL, AJAX, JQuery and bootstrap.
+The system uses a mix of HTML, CSS, PHP/Javascript, PDO, AJAX, JQuery and bootstrap.

 I believe what I've built fits the criteria for a small internal system.